Neneh Cherry: Other work

-In 2016 she starred in ‘’Stockholm, My Love’’ a drama film and musical film.
+In 2016 she starred in Stockholm, My Love, a drama film and musical film.
 Set in Stockholm, it features music by the likes of Benny Andersson from ABBA.

 Cherry, a short documentary about Neneh Cherry, was released by The Face magazine on YouTube on 23 March 2022.

 In 2024 Cherry published an autobiography, A Thousand Threads.
 The book was shortlisted for the 2025 Women's Prize for Non-Fiction.

 Personal life

-In 1983, Cherry married drummer Bruce Smith and had a daughter, Naima.
+In 1983, Cherry married drummer Bruce Smith and had a daughter.
 They divorced in 1984.
-Naima is a London photographer, who had a son named Louis Clyde Flynn Love (who goes by Flynn) in 2004.

-In 1986, Cherry met producer and Morgan-McVey member Cameron "Booga Bear" McVey at Heathrow Airport.
-Cherry and McVey were en route to Japan as fashion models as part of London designer Ray Petri's Buffalo Posse.
+In 1986, Cherry met producer and Morgan-McVey member Cameron "Booga Bear" McVey at London's Heathrow Airport.
+Cherry and McVey were en route to Japan as fashion models as part of designer Ray Petri's Buffalo Posse.
 Cherry proposed, and the couple married in 1990.
 Cherry and McVey have two daughters: singers Tyson, born in 1989 (also known as Lolita Moon), and Mabel, born in 1996.
 The former (who releases singles with her name stylised as TYSON) was the daughter whom Cherry was pregnant with on Top of the Pops in 1988 and is featured in the "Manchild" video, while the latter is the singer who has collaborated on singles with Clean Bandit, Tiësto and Joel Corry.

 Cherry and Cameron McVey have a collaborative work relationship: McVey produced and co-wrote Raw Like Sushi.
 Together they have supported a variety of British acts and they were in the group cirKus together, with Cameron McVey known as Burt Ford and Tyson as Lolita Moon during this time.
 Cherry has a stepson, Marlon Roudette (former frontman of Mattafix), via McVey's prior relationship with Vonnie Roudette.